Charly Jordan Flaunts Taut Tummy & Slender Legs In Sexy Tank Top & Daisy Duke Combo

 Finding beauty in pain ????@fashionnova Something easier said than done but a strong saying I live by.
 Honestly there’s been a lot of really unfortunate things happening lately.
 It’s overwhelming.
 I feel like everything I believed or thought was true kinda came crashing down so….now it’s time to rebuild.
 Time to find the new beauty from this new reality.
 And continue to dive into myself and other to learn from mine and others mistakes. ???? ‘fashionnovapartner’

-Charly kept her hairstyle straight and straightforward, and her curls spilled over her shoulder and back.
-Her application of glam was minimal and appeared to include winged eyeliner, mascara, blush, and highlighter.
+Charly kept her hairstyle straight, and her curls spilled over her shoulder and back.
+Her application of makeup was minimal and appeared to include winged eyeliner, mascara, blush, and highlighter.
 She also seemed to add a shimmery eyeshadow to help her eyes pop.

-The post has earned plenty of love in its short time live including over 132,000 likes and 490-plus comments.
-Most followers gushed over the model’s figure while countless others applauded her outfit.
+The post has earned plenty of love in its short time live, including over 132,000 likes and 490-plus comments.
+Most followers gushed over the influencer’s figure while countless others applauded her outfit.

 “So beautiful in every way your eyes are amazing and that smile,” one follower commented.

-“You areeee beautifuuuuuuuuuul,” a second social media use commented with a few flames and hearts.
+“You areeee beautifuuuuuuuuuul,” a second social media user commented, following up with a few flames and hearts.

 “How can u be so pretty?
-Like it’s not even fair,” one more social media user added alongside a set of flames.
+Like it’s not even fair,” one more social media user added, alongside a set of flames.